augustss/MicroHs/README.md

 so there are undoubtedly problems on Windows.

-The code has only been tested on 64 bit platforms, so again, there are lurking problems with other word sizees.
+The code has only been tested on 64 bit platforms, so again, there are lurking problems with other word sizes.

 ## Bootstrapping
 It is possible to recompile the compiler without access to a Haskell compiler.
 The combinator file for the compiler itself is available in `comb/mhs.comb`.
-The bootstrapping process takes about 15s.
+The bootstrapping process takes about 15s (on a modern machine).
 To bootstrap:
  * build the evaluator, `make bin/eval`, this requires a C compiler
  * compile the compiler